 Propane heated showers

 Now if you want to shower like you never left home, the closest you can get is getting a camping shower that has the ability to have the water in its reservoir heated by propane then, by all means, shower till the levy runs dry.
 You can find these in a variety of price ranges.
-I personally use the CAMPLUX ENJOY OUTDOOR LIFE Pro and while it isn’t the highest priced propane heater, it works perfect.
-You should definately go check out the lastest price on Amazon here.
+I personally use the CAMPLUX ENJOY OUTDOOR LIFE Pro and while it isn’t the highest priced propane heater, it works perfectly.
+You should definitely go check out the latest price on Amazon here.

 Another great thing about propane showers is that they usually have controls for temperatures and you can take a shower as long as your propane tank will last.